Kunlong1994/lab1/Lab-01.md

 red red brown gold

 **b.
-What do you have to do to light your LED?** first install the driver, or try to fing the COM port in device manager
+What do you have to do to light your LED?** push the button. or you can try first install the driver, or try to find the COM port in device manager
 ## Part C. Blink a LED using Arduino